NI-DS/scratch_detection_assignment/README.md

 Your goal is to use the training data to build a model that can predict, given a certain wafer map, the dies on the map that are parts of a scratch (whether they are bad, 'Scratch' or good, 'Ink').

-*The purpose of the assignment is mainly to analyze the problem correctly using appropriate algorithms and not necessarily to get the highest metric score on the test-set. even a low score may be considered a success*
+*The purpose of the assignment is mainly to get to reasonable solution that can help the business.
+Please note that real industry solutions usually achieve lower scores than you may be used from academic problems so even a low metric score on the test set may be considered a success*

 Business goals: